Bury St Edmunds, Suffolk, United Kingdom 09459-4702

 Housing: Visit the Air Force Housing website to find your new home with the Air Force.
 This website serves as a one-stop shop for Airmen and their families to obtain information about the housing options and support services available to them at RAF Mildenhall, and at Air Force bases worldwide.

 Employment: Retail, manufacturing and services comprise much of the job market in towns close to the base.
 Job prospects are good depending on qualifications and type of employment sought, but there is competition.
 On base jobs consist of Federal, Non-Appropriated Fund (NAF), contracts, and Local National Direct Hire (LNDH).
 LNDH positions are limited to British and European citizens.
 Federal civil service requires US citizenship and NAF positions are open to all North Atlantic Treaty Organization (NATO) citizens.
-Spouses are required to be command sponsored, and have a Vignette in their no-fee passports.
+Spouses are required to be command sponsored, and have a Vignette in their US no-fee passports.
 This allows them to work in the UK without additional work permits.
-To obtain the higher paying positions and professional positions may require individuals to drive to Cambridge (approx. 30 minute drive from the base).
+To obtain the higher paying positions and professional positions may require individuals to drive to Cambridge (approx. 30-minute drive from the base).
 East Anglia has one of the lowest unemployment rates in the UK, at an average of 7%.
 To search for jobs in the UK visit the UK government website .

 Defense Service Network (DSN) Dialing Instructions